What is DevOps?

 Continuous Delivery – A practice where code changes are run through automated tests, then packaging up the builds and promoting them to production making use of automated deployments.

-Configuration as Code – A process including the migration of configurations between environments, which is backed up by a version control system.
+Infrastructure as Code – A process including the migration of configurations between environments, which is backed up by a version control system.
 This ensures your team can track where changes have been made at specific stages of an application’s lifecycle.

 With the DevOps model, your AWS engineers and developers can innovate faster for AWS clients, adapt to changing markets quicker, and grow your efficiency at driving your organisation’s results.